-In the UK, VINCI Park's portfolio is rather balanced with 34% of its contracts in concession type and 14% in leases contracts, where management contracts account for 51% of the Revenue.
-The average remaining length 10 for concessions is approximately 12 years as per 2015 budget.
-The top 5 contracts generated 89% of the EBITDA in 2014.
+In the UK, VINCI Park's portfolio is rather balanced with 31% of its contracts in concession type and 13% in leases contracts, where management contracts account for 56% of the Revenue.
+The average remaining length8 for concessions is approximately 13 years as of the end of 2013.
+The top 5 contracts generated 92% of the EBITDA in 2013.
 One of them is due for renewal in 2018.

-In the UK, VINCI Park has developed a significant niche in the hospital sector where it operates 11 contracts, most of them concession-type contracts that account for 36% of its Revenue and contribute significantly to its profitability.
+In the UK, VINCI Park has developed a significant niche in the hospital sector where it operates 9 contracts, most of them concession-type contracts that account for 33% of its Revenue and contribute significantly to its profitability.
 VINCI Park has also a very much diversified offer with significant operations in the municipal sector (typically management contracts for on-street operation including enforcement), commercial malls (mainly through leases contracts), rail driven park and ride operations (mostly with the large operators of railway franchises such as the Go Ahead group) and some city-centre car parks in London (Mayfair, West India Quay) and elsewhere.
-Over the period FY 2009-2014 VINCI Park grew its operations in the UK from €36m to €59m, mainly through the acquisition in 2010 of Meteor Parking (from the Go Ahead group), its organic growth in the hospital sector, while maintaining its operations in the municipal sector.
+Over the period FY 2008-2013 VINCI Park grew its operations in the UK from €37m to €55m, mainly through the acquisition in 2010 of METEOR Parking (from the Go Ahead group), its organic growth in the hospital sector, while maintaining its operations in the municipal sector.
+Overall its EBITDA margin in 2013 was pretty much in the same range as in 2008.

-2015 budget EBITDA weighted average residual duration, assuming 50-year duration for owned properties.
+2013 EBITDA weighted average residual duration, assuming 50-year duration for owned properties.
 Residual duration for concessions includes full owned car parks